-The documentation is designed for a specific purpose to help you to apply the features on your side.
-ByteScout Cloud API Server is the ready to deploy Web API Server that can be deployed in less than thirty minutes into your own in-house Windows server (no Internet connnection is required to process data!) or into private cloud server.
+What is ByteScout Cloud API Server?
+It is the ready to use Web API Server that can be deployed in less than 30 minutes into your own in-house server or into private cloud server.
 Can store data on in-house local server based storage or in Amazon AWS S3 bucket.
-Processing data solely on the server using built-in ByteScout powered engine, no cloud services are used to process your data! and you can use it to add text and images to PDF with PowerShell.
+Processing data solely on the server using buil-in ByteScout powered engine, no cloud services are used to process your data!.

 On-demand (REST Web API) version: